jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_3/progress_report.md

 We also converted the keywords corresponding to the audio files as indices.
 Finally, these Dataloaders are made from the Datasets, and exported for later use.

+In addition, we started exploring how we could add additional "random noise" data samples to the MSWC, as Mazumder et al. has for their work [1].
+The correpsonding notebook can be found [here](https://github.ubc.ca/jaeihn/COLX_585_The-Wild-Bunch/blob/jae/milestone_3/background_noise.ipynb).
+The work for this have not yet been incorporated into the embedding models below; this will be one of our tasks for milestone 4.

 ### Building the Embedding Model